The Punic Wars: Rome vs Carthage, 264-146 B.C.

 The Punic Wars: Rome vs Carthage, 264-146 B.C., is a board wargame published by Simulations Publications, Inc. (SPI) in 1975 that simulates the three Punic Wars between Rome and Carthage from 264–146 BCE.

 Background

 In the 3rd century BCE, Carthage was the dominant naval power in the Western Mediterranean, while Rome was an up-and-coming land power in the Italian peninsula.
 In 264 BCE war broke out between the two over the island of Sicily, controlled by Carthage.
 Rome was the eventual victor.

 The Second Punic War started in 218 BCE, with extensive fighting in Spain, and also in Italy when Hannibal crossed the Alps.
 It lasted 14 years and ended with Roman victory, ensuring that Rome was the dominant power in the Mediterranean basin, while Carthage's influence shrunk to its city and environs.

-The Third Punic War was started in 151 BCE by Rome on a pretext and resulted in the complete destruction of the city of Carthage.
+The Third Punic War was started in 151 BCE by Rome on a pretext after Carthage broke a treaty with Rome, and resulted in the complete destruction of the city of Carthage.